Public Policy and Governance

 In-Person

 This course provides an examination of the contemporary practice of public administration, whether it be local, provincial, national or international entities.
 It explains and investigates how government departments and agencies are best managed, how political leaders and public sector managers deal with issues such as political power and bureaucracy, accountability, participation and citizen rights, and the management of financial and other resources.
 Credit will be granted for only one of PGOV 302 or PSCI 341.
-Prerequisite: 6 credits PGOV.
+Prerequisites: 6 credits PGOV.
 Three credits.

 Research Principles/Practices